bertinetto/staple/README.md

 # Staple tracker
-Code of the paper "Staple: Complementary Learners for Real-Time Tracking", by Luca Bertinetto, Jack Valmadre, Stuart Golodetz, Ondra Miksik and Philip Torr (University of Oxford) - to appear at CVPR 2016.
+Code of the paper "Staple: Complementary Learners for Real-Time Tracking", by Luca Bertinetto, Jack Valmadre, Stuart Golodetz, Ondrej Miksik and Philip Torr (University of Oxford) - to appear at CVPR 2016.

 ###Contacts
-For questions about the code or the paper, feel free contact the first two authors at `eng` dot `ox` dot `ac` dot `uk`.
+For questions about the code or the paper, feel free contact the first two authors at `eng` dot `ox` dot `ac` dot `uk.
 You can find more info at the project page: http://robots.ox.ac.uk/~luca/staple.html

 ###Prerequisites
  - The code is mostly in MATLAB, except the workhorse of `fhog.m`, which is written in C and comes from Piotr Dollar toolbox http://vision.ucsd.edu/~pdollar/toolbox
- - gradientMex has already been compiled and tested on ubuntu and windows 8 (64 bit).
+ - gradientMex and mexResize have been compiled and tested for Ubuntu and Windows 8 (64 bit).
 You can easily recompile the sources in case of need.

 ###Modes
-* `<runTracker(sequence, start_frame)>` runs the tracker on `<sequence>` from `<start_frame`> onwards.
+* `runTracker(sequence, start_frame)` runs the tracker on `sequence` from `start_frame` onwards.
-* `<runTracker_webcam>` starts an interactive webcam demo.
+* `runTracker_webcam` starts an interactive webcam demo.
 The visualization requires MATLAB Computer Vision Toolbox, please email me if you want to try the demo without the toolbox.
-* `<runTracker_VOT>` and `<run_Staple>` run the tracker within the benchmarks.VOT* and OTB respectively.
+* `runTracker_VOT` and `run_Staple` run the tracker within the benchmarks.
+VOT and OTB respectively.

 ###Format
- Be sure the directory tree is the following:
+For `runTracker(sequence, start_frame)`, make sure the directory tree looks like the following:

-    - Staple/ (tracker)
+    - staple/ (tracker)
         - runTracker.m
         - thisTracker.m
         - ...